chmlee/ream-doc-v2/docs/Contribution/Note.md

 Beside the build-in datasets in R, you can download quite a few datasets from [`CRAN`](https://cran.r-project.org/) using `install.pacakges`, including example datasets in libraries (`diamonds` in `ggplot2`), datasets as libraries (`titanic`), or wrappers of APIs (`censusapi`).

 I think it would be awesome if we have a package and project manager for REAM datasets.
-Writing a package manager is a notoriously difficult task, so I don't expect this to be officially released in the near future.
+Writing a package manager that people don't hate is a notoriously difficult task, so I don't expect this to be officially released in the near future.
 I'll work on a naive implementation (essentially wrappers of git commands) as a proof of concept.